thegetty/scores/content/06/commentary.md

 [^5]: George Brecht, quoting George Maciunas in a letter to Brecht, early 1963, George Maciunas Correspondence, Hanns Sohm Archive, Staatsgalerie Stuttgart, Stuttgart, Germany.

 [^6]: Julia Robinson, “From Abstraction to Model: In the Event of George Brecht & the Conceptual Turn in the Art of the 1960s” (PhD diss., Princeton University, 2008), 111–13.
-See also Julia Robinson, “From Abstraction to Model: George Brecht’s Events and the Conceptual Turn in Art of the 1960s,” *October* 127 (Winter 2009): 77–108; and Julia Robinson, *George Brecht: Events: A Heterospective* (Cologne: Walther König, 2005).
+See also Julia Robinson, “From Abstraction to Model: George Brecht’s Events and the Conceptual Turn in Art of the 1960s,” *October* 127 (Winter 2009): 77–108; and Julia Robinson, *George Brecht: Events; A Heterospective* (Cologne: Walther König, 2005).

 [^7]: Nyman, “Interview with George Brecht,” 110.

-[^8]: George Brecht, “Chance-Imagery,” A Great Bear Pamphlet (New York: Something Else Press, 1966).
-Republished in 2004 on UbuWeb, [https://www.ubu.com/historical/gb/brecht_chance.pdf](https://www.ubu.com/historical/gb/brecht_chance.pdf).
+[^8]: George Brecht, “Chance-Imagery,” A Great Bear Pamphlet (New York: Something Else Press, 1966), republished in 2004 on UbuWeb, [https://www.ubu.com/historical/gb/brecht_chance.pdf](https://www.ubu.com/historical/gb/brecht_chance.pdf).

-[^9]: George Brecht, *George Brecht—Notebooks*, vol. 3, April–August 1959, ed.
+[^9]: George Brecht, *George Brecht—Notebooks*, vol. 3, *April–August 1959*, ed.
 Dieter Daniels and Hermann Braun (Cologne: Walther König, 1991), 123.

 [^10]: George Brecht, “The Origin of ‘Events’” (August 1970), in *Happening & Fluxus*, ed.
 Harald Szeemann and Hanns Sohm (Cologne: Kölnischer Kunstverein, 1970), n.p.